hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 // > Current number is 1
 ```

 This is laziness at its best - `Select + FirstOrDefault` warrants the optimisation of only evaluating the lambda in `Select` for the first element of the `Enumerable`.
-However, this does not holds if caller is expecting `Select` over side-effects for each element!
-Worse yet, the side-effect is in disguise!
+However, this does not hold if the caller is expecting `Select` over side-effects for each element!
+Worse yet, the side-effect is disguised as `Func<int, int>`!

 That's exactly where `ForEach(Action<T>)` wouldn't fit it: it MUST have side-effect as `Action` returns `void`.
-If `ForEach` had been built-in, it wouldn't make much sense along side `Select`, `Where` or `FirstOrDefault` who will fall apart at the sight of side-effects.
+If `ForEach` had been built-in, it wouldn't make much sense along side `Select`, `Where` or `FirstOrDefault`, or LINQ would self-defeat and self-destruct.

 ## In closing

-The idea of NOT mixing up side-effects with "pure" code is deeply rooted in the design of key language features (at least for a good period of time).
+At least for C# and LINQ, the idea of NOT mixing up side-effects with "pure" code is deeply rooted in the design (at least for a good period of time).

-Using `unit` over `void` is yet another case of preferring convenience over correctness. `void` is a very respectable existence and C# does it justice by not allowing any value to be created for it, and not allowing it to be composed with other types.
+The popular cry for using `unit` over `void` is yet another case of preferring convenience over correctness. `void` is a very respectable existence and C# does it justice by not allowing any value to be created for it, and not allowing it to be composed with other types.

 On the other hand, `unit` is a half-hearted attempt at signalling side-effects, but such signals are easily compromised by its lack of discipline.